What is Accident Insurance?

 Within 2 weeks after your coverage begins in EssentialCare you will receive the following information:

 • A copy of your ID Card with your name on it.

 • Confirmation of Coverage Letter.

 • Some other helpful information about your benefits.

-Are maternity benefits covered on Limited Benefit Fixed Indemnity Medical plan?
+Are maternity benefits covered on Medical Indemnity plan?

 Yes, maternity benefits are covered under this plan as any other condition.